betterembed/neos-betterembed/readme.md

 ## Beta Release
 Please note that this is currently a beta release.
 If you find any issues pls report them or create PR - thx!

+## Issues and PRs
+Feel free to create issues for PRs if you like.